damianhakert/damianhakert.github.io/source/_posts/2014-03-26-gitlab-ee-6-7-release.markdown

 - Fix the save button in the admin group edit screen

 Our [subscribers](https://www.gitlab.com/subscription/) can download GitLab 6.7 Enterprise Edition from [GitLab Cloud](https://gitlab.com).

+_Update (28 March 2014):_ We have released GitLab Enterprise Edition 6.7.1 which fixes a bug for some LDAP platforms.